soonson/dlcampjeju/2018/index.md

 1. Can I propose more than one project?
     - Sure!
 Just include both topics in your application.
 1. Can I apply as a team?
-    - We value teamwork, but are currently seeking for individual participants.
+    - We value teamwork but are currently seeking for individual participants.
 1. Can I join the camp with my own money if my proposal is not selected?
-    - No, becuase we have limited space, but you may consider applying to the Deep learning summer school and/or hackathon which will have separate application processes.
+    - No, because we have limited space, but you may consider applying to the Deep learning summer school and/or hackathon which will have separate application processes.
 1. Will datasets be provided?
     - No, the participant should prepare their own datasets.
 1. Can we just implement previously existing models, or should we have new ideas?